-Effects Alternative A Alternative B Community Factors ' Displacements Residential displacements (number of units) 14 42/62 Commercial and industrial displacements (number of units) 48 171/202 Community and public facilities displacement (number of units) 3 6/7 Aesthetics and Visual Quality Visual quality effects At-grade alignment Existing right-of-way 6-mile-long passing track 4 miles (Viaduct to I-880) or 6 miles (Viaduct to Scott Boulevard) of aerial viaducts and station in downtown San Jose Land Use and Development Permanent Alteration of Land Use Patterns at Brisbane Light Maintenance Facility The East Brisbane LMF would not affect Icehouse Hill.
-The East Brisbane LMF would reduce the area of planned development at Brisbane Baylands by: Planned development (residential prohibited): 93 acres Planned development (residential permitted): 2 acres The West Brisbane LMF would grade Icehouse Hill, an area designated for preservation in the 2018 Brisbane General Plan Amendment (City of Brisbane 2018).
+Effects Alternative A Alternative B Aesthetics and Visual Quality Visual quality effects At-grade alignment Existing right-of-way 6-mile-long passing track 4 miles (Viaduct to I-880) or 6 miles (Viaduct to Scott Boulevard) of aerial viaducts and station in downtown San Jose Land Use and Development 1 Permanent Alteration of Land Use Patterns at Brisbane Light Maintenance Facility The East Brisbane LMF would not affect Icehouse Hill.
+The East Brisbane LMF would reduce the area of planned development at Brisbane Baylands by: • Planned development (residential prohibited): 108.6 acres • Planned development (residential permitted): 3.7 acres The West Brisbane LMF would grade lcehouse Hill, an area designated for preservation in the 2018 Brisbane General Plan Amendment (City of Brisbane 2018).
 This would be considered a permanent and significant alteration of an existing land use.
-The West Brisbane LMF would reduce the area of planned land uses at Brisbane Baylands by: Planned development (residential prohibited): 90 acres Planned development (residential permitted): 21 acres Implementation of the West Brisbane LMF would have a greater effect on development of planned residential units.
-Transportation 1 1 Pedestrian access from Downtown San Carlos to Caltrain Station No change Reduced pedestrian access due to the relocation of the station approximately 2,260 feet south of current location.
+The West Brisbane LMF would reduce the area of planned land uses at Brisbane Baylands by: Planned development (residential prohibited): 93.6 acres Planned development (residential permitted): 22 acres Implementation of the West Brisbane LMF would have a greater effect on development of planned residential units.